 National Highlights:

-• Five states (WA, CA, MA, MN, and NY) introduced bills to reform the obligation to serve statute in order to enable neighborhood-scale building decarbonization.
+- Five states (WA, CA, MA, MN, and NY) introduced bills to reform the obligation to serve statute in order to enable neighborhood-scale building decarbonization.
 Washington is the first state in the nation to modify its obligation to serve law to accelerate the clean energy transition by allowing gas utilities to serve thermal energy instead of gas, followed by California, which will allow for gas service to be substituted with clean energy alternatives in Commission-approved neighborhood-scale decarbonization pilots.
+In a special session, MA grants the Commission authority to alter the obligation to serve when adequate substitutes are available.

-• Eleven states proposed bills to protect consumers from the harmful effects of methane pollution and a lack of energy service during extreme weather.
-CA was the first to pass a gas stove warning label bill.
+- Eleven states proposed bills to protect consumers from the harmful effects of methane pollution and a lack of energy service during extreme weather.
+CA was the first to pass a gas stove warning label bill but was vetoed by the Governor.
 IL, ME, and VA were all able to pass legislation to protect against utility disconnections during extreme weather.

 Tableau Dashboard Overview